Madikwe Game Reserve

 Snacks are provided half-way through each game drive, where the field guide stops at a picturesque spot for you to stretch your legs whilst enjoying hot drinks or sundowners.

-What meals do you offer?
+What meals do you provide?

 Daytime meals range from burgers, pasta, soups and salads depending on the season.